alvinmurimi/whatsapp-desktop-status-saver/README.md

 ## Compatibility

    - **Windows**: Compatible with Windows 10 and 11
    - **macOS**: Compatible with macOS 10.15 (Catalina) and later

 Note: The WhatsApp desktop app must be installed and logged in on your computer for this application to work.

 ## Contributing

-We welcome contributions!
-Please feel free to submit pull requests, report bugs, and suggest features through the GitHub issues page.
+Contributions, issues, bug reports and feature requests are welcome!
+Feel free to check the [issues page](https://github.com/alvinmurimi/WhatsApp-Desktop-Status/issues).

 ## License